DiseaseTranscriptomicsLab/diseasetranscriptomicslab.github.io/README.md

 ## Branch workflow

-> 🔒 **`main` is protected and deploys automatically to the live website.
-Never push directly to it.**
+> ⚠️ **`main` deploys automatically to the live website.
+Please do not push directly to it.**

-All changes should go through a pull request:
+`main` is not technically protected, so GitHub will let you push — but doing so updates the live site immediately.
+All changes should go through a pull request instead:

-1. **Before starting**, make sure your branch is up to date — pull the latest changes from `main` first so you're not working on outdated code.
+1. **Before starting**, pull the latest changes from `main` into your branch so you're not working on outdated code.
 2. Create a new branch (e.g. `add-new-member`) or work in the `dev` branch.
 3. Make your changes and commit them.
 4. Open a pull request into `main` on GitHub.